2015 Hyundai ElantraEnlarge Photo

 Inside, it's the same story for both cars, with the Elantra making waves with its fashion-forward details and distinctive hourglass center console, while the Forte takes a more simplified design direction that's refreshing and easy to navigate.
 Overall, we rate the Elantra better for its brand-resetting look—but we realize it's a matter of taste and opinion.

-(The Elantra also comes in a new two-door body style as well as a five-door Elantra GT hatchback version—with those models earning some subtle changes for 2015—while the Forte also comes as a two-door Koup and as a five-door hatch, which we haven't yet driven as 2014 models.
+(The Elantra also comes in a new two-door body style as well as a five-door Elantra GT hatchback version—with those models earning some subtle changes for 2015—while the Forte also comes as a two-door Koup and as a five-door hatch, which we haven't recently driven.
 Here, we're content to stay focused on the most popular four-door versions.)